Gratitude in November

 UTO places a huge emphasis on intentionally practicing gratitude throughout the entire month of November, not just on Thanksgiving Day.
 We have created a variety of resources to help people of all ages explore their personal practice of gratitude.
 It is also crucial to understand the historical context and truth of Thanksgiving, so we have multiple resources from Indigenous Communities linked below.

-Liturgical resources that highlight the importance of gratitude created by The Rev. Erin Jean Warde.
-Includes multiple litanies and prayers of thanksgiving and a full service for Thanksgiving Day
+Liturgy Booklet – Liturgical resources that highlight the importance of gratitude created by The Rev. Erin Jean Warde.
+Download here.

-Materials for families to teach elementary-aged kids about gratitude during November.
+At Home – Materials for families to teach elementary-aged kids about gratitude during November.
+Download here.

-Materials for faith formation leaders to teach elementary-aged kids about gratitude during November.
+At Church – Materials for faith formation leaders to teach elementary-aged kids about gratitude during November.
+Download here.

 - I am thankful: A Thanksgiving Book for Kids by Sheri Wall